Sony AF 70-300mm F4.5-5.6 G SSM II A-mount lens review by QuietOC

 Always available DMF

 Heavy/vague focus clutch mechanism

-It's control grips are in the same arrangement as the Tamron USD, but it actually employs a rear focus design unlike the Tamron.
+It's control grips are in the same arrangement as the Tamron zooms, but it actually employs a rear focus design unlike the Tamron USD.
 This means there is less weight at the front of the lens and less shifting of the center of mass with focus action.
-Unfortunately this also gives it a considerable amount of focus breathing.
-The long end is about 240 mm at minimum focus.
-The 55-300, 75-300, 100-300, and Tamron 70-300 USD zooms all maintain their focal length at minimum focus.
+It shows very little breathing meaning it loses focal length at close focus.
+The long end is close to 240 mm at minimum focus.
+The 55-300, 75-300, 100-300, and Tamron 70-300 USD zooms all maintain their focal length with focus.

 The front barrel and front lens element extend with zoom the same amount as the Tamron.
 The zoom action is also quite heavy and a bit uneven much like the Tamron.
-The 55-300 and 75-300 D zooms have nicer zoom actions.
+The 55-300, 75-300 D, and Tamron 70-300 RXD zooms have nicer zoom actions.

-It doesn't quite match the central sharpness of the 55-300, but it has less chromatic aberrations.
+The second copy was misaligned mostly in the mid range and wide end.
+It may have been damaged due to inadequate packaging.
+The first copy didn't quite match the central sharpness of the 55-300 but had less chromatic aberrations.
 The focus breathing arguable makes it a downgrade compared to the Tamron 70-300 USD.
-It is very uncomfortable to hold for several hours on the A68.
+Image quality is worse than the non-L Canon 70-300 IS II USM.